omergit123/Routing-Project/README.md

 * `Network.java`: Manages the graph of routers.
 * `Router.java`: Represents a node with coordinates (X, Y).
 * `Line.java`: Represents an edge with Capacity, Delay, and Load.
+* `PredecessorAndDistance.java`: Used for path finding in Dijkstra algorithm.
+* `RoutingAlgorithm.java`: interface for each routhing algorithm we will use now or in the future.
 * `RoutingTests.java`: JUnit test suites.

 ## 🧪 Testing